simran-pal/Monte-Carlo-Risk-Simulation-of-a-Stock-Portfolio/README.md

-# Monte Carlo Risk Simulation of a Stock-Portfolio
+# Monte Carlo Risk Simulation of a Stock Portfolio
 This project simulates portfolio risk using Monte Carlo methods to evaluate the potential future performance of a diversified stock portfolio.
 It incorporates Cholesky decomposition to model realistic asset correlations and calculates key risk metrics including Value at Risk (VaR) and Conditional Value at Risk (CVaR).
 Scenario-based stress testing such as negative sentiment shocks, one-time asset drops, and elevated volatility periods highlights how adverse market conditions can impact portfolio value.
 The notebook includes fully reproducible code, clear visualizations, and markdown commentary to interpret results.